DebjyotiSaha/Deep-Learning-Projects-Phase-1/README.md

 7. Matplotlib
 8. Matplotlib.pyplot

-The current repository consist of 3 projects.
+The current repository consist of 1 project.
+1. Sound Classification

 **Kindly use Google collab or any other high end editor to execute the OpenCV python commands**